Graduate Degree Program Policies

 The contents of this handbook are subject to change without notice and should not be considered part of a contractual relationship.
 Students should review policies carefully as ignorance is not an acceptable excuse for non-compliance.

-Once the term begins, a student may need to contact their advisor and/or the registration coordinator for his/her program to drop courses.
+Once the term begins, a student may need to contact their adviser and/or the registration coordinator for his/her program to drop courses.
 The date on which the class is dropped or the date of notification will be entered into the student's record as the drop date.
 The date of the drop/notification can have tuition refund, grading, and financial aid implications, depending on which point of the term the course withdrawal occurs.
 For more information, please review specific program and UST Financial Aid policies.

 Annotation of the dropped course(s) on the transcript will be determined by the graduate program policy and date of the withdrawal.